 - In a separate bowl, add 1 cup milk, 1/4 cup softened butter, and 1/2 cup granulated sugar into a microwave safe bowl.

-- Add the warm milk mixture into the flour mixture, and mix on medium speed with a dough hook until the dough comes together.
+- Gradually add the warm milk mixture into the flour mixture and mix on medium speed with a dough hook until the dough comes together.

 - Once you're done adding in the additional flour, mix in 1/2 cup of crushed oreos on a medium speed.
 Mix until the oreos are incorporated throughout the dough.